 But building credentialed networks isn’t an easy task.

-While the outcome of credentialing is attractive to both carriers and insureds, the process is time-consuming and burdensome for carriers, requiring resource dedication for research, coordination, and compliance verification.
+While the outcome of credentialing is attractive to both insurers and insureds, the process is time-consuming and burdensome for insurers, requiring resource dedication for research, coordination, and compliance verification.

-The time and effort involved in monitoring license and service data for thousands of service providers across the U.S. can amount to hundreds of person-hours per carrier.
-While third-party credentialing is available, it is often limited in scope, not focused on the specific services needed for those aging in place, and not equipped to include supplemental service providers.
+If an insurer takes on the building of a network, they must first understand the time and effort involved in monitoring license and service data for thousands of service providers across the U.S. can amount to hundreds of person-hours per insurer.

 Service providers usually have to submit: 1) a written application, 2) proof of required licenses, 3) verification of information from primary and secondary sources, and 4) confirmation of eligibility for payment.
 The MA plan must have written policies and procedures to ensure all approved service providers follow these steps in order to conform with Medicare requirements for provider selection and evaluation.

-When payers try to streamline this process themselves, they may opt to hire just one provider to resolve the credentialing problem, but what they do instead is create a fulfillment problem.
+When insurers try to streamline this process, they may opt to hire just one provider to resolve the growing administrative problems that come with a credentialed network.
+What this option does instead is creates a fulfillment problem.
 Plans need the breadth and diversification of a larger network.
 Based on recent data, most providers are only able to fulfill 10-15% of referrals.
-This means an MA plan would need to coordinate with hundreds of providers to offer a complete solution for their insureds.
+This means an MA plan would need to coordinate with hundreds to thousands of providers to offer a complete solution for their beneficiaries.

-It is healthAlign’s goal to create and execute a network management process that will help to ensure that only the highest-performing providers will remain in the aging-in-place network, allowing carriers to expand their offerings with peace of mind.
+The Helper Bees helps MA plans create and monitor a network management process that will help to ensure that only the highest-performing providers will remain in the aging-in-place network, allowing insurers to expand their offerings with peace of mind.
 This in turn means that the aging experience will continue to improve for those who choose to age independently at home, dramatically changing how and where Americans age.